 The GiantHeater Revolution with GAXP for controlled large flow critical chemicals and other liquids.

 The best way to increase savings and reduce emissions is to lower the power consumption and total energy use for any objective.

-Industrial use of power is much higher ~ 100-1000 KW are used for industrial devices specially when radiative, steam and materials processing requirements.
+Industrial use of power is much higher ~ 100-1000 KW are used for industrial devices, especially when radiative, steam, and materials processing requirements.

-These items are now basic in a new device specification.
+These items are now essential in a new device specification.
 They are best practices and should be part of your project when specifying a device.

-Warranty – Ask for Warranty on the Heating-Element for a Steam Generator, Hot Plate, Airtorch or Furnace.
+- Warranty – Ask for a Warranty on the Heating-Element for a Steam Generator, Hot Plate, Airtorch, or Furnace.

 What makes a device cost more?

 Here is a list of items that typically may lead to an increase in the capital cost of a device.

 - Short Time-Frame – The faster you need it, the more people will need to work on your order to make the deadline.
 More people equals more money.

 - Customization– Customization could be great but is costly.
 Please be aware that the more items are built from scratch, the higher the cost.